 - Conduct a post-poll discussion based on the questions you’ve crowdsourced.

-9. Stakeholder Requirements
+9. Stakeholder requirements

-Before tackling a problem, it’s best to gather your stakeholders requirements and document them.
+Before tackling a problem, it’s best to gather your stakeholder's requirements and document them.
 These stakeholders could include anyone from the sales team to your customers.

-10. Start, Stop, Continue
+10. Start, Stop, and Continue

 Post-mortems, also known as retrospectives, are important to help the team continually align, especially after a difficult sprint or quarter.
 Towards the end of a project, the team needs to sit down and identify process improvements that can be implemented in the next sprint.

 Then, prompt the team to put in what they think they should “Start” doing in the next sprint, what they should “Stop” doing, and what worked in the last sprint that should be done in future sprints (or what should “Continue”).
-Allowing anonymous votes and suggestions on process improvements means that no one will feel shy to speak up, while addressing the most-voted concerns could provide the team a jumping-off point to start an open discussion.

 11. Setting a vision

-Setting a similar north star can help align your team’s efforts and keep everyone motivated.
+Setting a similar north star can help align your team’s efforts and keep everyone motivated:

-Then, pick the top three most voted ones and implement them.
+- Finally, pick the top three most voted ones and implement them.

-12. Fun Fact Ice-breaker
+12. Fun fact ice-breaker

-Whether you’re running a workshop, user group, or a seminar, you sometimes need an ice-breaker to get groups acquainted with each other.
+Whether you’re running a workshop, user group, or seminar, you sometimes need an ice-breaker to get groups acquainted with each other.
 Getting participants to know more about each other helps them feel more comfortable opening up and sharing, and even engaging more with the event.

 13. Unconference